liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 .. c:function:: int ARKSpilsSetGSType(void *arkode_mem, int gstype)

-   Specifies the type of Gram-Schmidt orthogonalization to be used with the ARKSPGMR linear solver.
+   Specifies the type of Gram-Schmidt orthogonalization to be used with the ARKSPGMR or ARKSPFGMR linear solvers.
 This must be one of the two enumeration constants MODIFIED_GS or CLASSICAL_GS defined in ``iterative.h``.
 These correspond to using modified Gram-Schmidt and classical Gram-Schmidt, respectively.